 All waters of the state have the minimal beneficial use of (9) fish and wildlife propagation, recreation, and stock watering waters.
-All streams in the state also have the beneficial use of (10) irrigation.
-Currently, the South Dakota Department of Environment and Natural Resources (SDDENR) issues individual permits for WWTFs that discharge to waterbodies that only have the beneficial uses of (9) fish and wildlife propagation, recreation, and stock watering waters and/or (10) irrigation.
-These permits all contain limits for 5-day Biochemical Oxygen Demand (BOD5), Total Suspended Solids (TSS), and pH and have similar monitoring requirements.
+All streams in the state also have the beneficial use of (10) irrigation waters.
+In the past, the South Dakota Department of Agriculture and Natural Resources (SDDANR) issues individual permits for WWTFs that discharge to waterbodies that only have the beneficial uses of (9) fish and wildlife propagation, recreation, and stock watering waters and/or (10) irrigation waters.
+These permits all contain limits for 5-Day Biochemical Oxygen Demand (BOD5), Total Suspended Solids (TSS), and pH which have similar monitoring requirements.

-The discharges from South Dakota's WWTFs to waterbodies with only the (9) or the (9) and (10) classifications meet the requirements of ARSD Section 74:52:02:46.
-Therefore, SDDENR is proposing to issue a general permit for WWTFs whose receiving waterbodies have been assigned only the (9) or the (9) and (10) beneficial uses.
+The discharges from South Dakota's WWTFs to waterbodies with only the (9) and/or (10) classifications meet the requirements of ARSD Section 74:52:02:46, thus allowing SDDANR to issue a general permit for WWTFs whose receiving waterbodies have been assigned only the (9) and/or (10) beneficial uses.
+Since the receiving waterbodies will only have the minimum fishery beneficial use classification of (9), the SDSWQS (ARSD Section 74:51:01:02.01) require that an analysis of the receiving streams be conducted to determine whether the waterbody deserves a higher beneficial use designation.
+If an analysis determines that a waterbody's beneficial uses need to be changed, SDDANR will require an individual permit for affected permittees.